- Loading Data

 using the normal streaming data ingestion.
 You may execute queries as the initial ingest is still

-occuring, but some of the data may be unavailable until the initial data ingestion is fully
+occuring, but some of the data may not be visible in queries until the initial data ingestion is fully

 Collections automatically create indexes on every field path that is included in that collection, including those of nested paths.